 In the first category are government administration, education, and consumer services.
 The ratio of job openings to active applicants in these industries is well below the pre-pandemic baseline.
 Applicants are having to apply to multiple jobs before they are hired, and many employers are able to fill vacancies without raising wages.

 In the third category are accommodation, oil and gas, hospitals and healthcare.
 Labor market conditions in these sectors are tight by historical standards.
-Here, employers are struggling to meet rising demand for their services, and employers cannot fill vacancies fast enough.
-The number of job openings has overtaken the number of candidates, and it is very much a job seeker’s market.

 Technology, information, and media workers are staying put